craftingcity/The-Known-World/World Notes/Underdark/Locations & Holdings/Ungaethram.md

 # Description
 Ungaethram is a name twofold.
 It names the capital city of the Lolth Drow and the vault that city resides in.
 The entrances to the vault have been curated by its inhabitants; there are a half dozen "horizontal" entrances and only four "vertical" entrances.
 These points are heavily monitored and often guarded.

 The city itself is a sprawling growth of beautiful elven architecture centered around a massive pillar carved into the shape of their Goddess, the Spider Queen, Lolth.

+The city's neighborhoods - and at the same time, the [[Ungaethram Drow Houses|Noble House's]] Estates - are visibly different in both style and class from one another.
+Some estates are massive, the largest of which is alone one of the largest population centers you have ever seen, rivaling Coalition City.
+In comparison, the estates that claim only one house or two are only worth mentioning for their quantity in the hundreds.

-Much of the vault is light by the glowing red of the fey-beetle that live in this space.
+The edges of the vault are light by the glowing red of the fey-beetle that live in this space.
 They are cast from the city proper wherever possible - they are a menace to food and textiles - where instead the drow favor the glow of dull blue; most of the estates have purchased the House Barrison Del'Armgo's lighting solution, the everlight brazier.
 They only sell it in blue.
-## Physicality of the Holding
-Towering stone buildings stand above the ramshackle barrelstalk constructions that make up the most of the Ungaethram.
-The [[Ungaethram Drow Houses#The Upper Third|upper thrid]] each have a tower in Ungaethram, but the rest of the houses make due with whatever they can build and buy.

 ## Population Distribution
 Nearly 7/10th drow, and then 1/20th each of dwarves, gnifrblin, goblins, kuo-tao, human, and small collections of the other races.